Jhulelal (Hinduism): Folklore

+Legendary account

-After a long period of harmonious existence between the Hindus and Muslims, one Mirkshah of Thatta ascended the throne.
-Instigated by his advisors, he ordered that all local Hindus convert to Islam or be put to death.
-The Hindus prayed to Indus, who promised that Varuna will take the form of a child and avert the impending catastrophe.
+After a long period of harmonious existence between the Hindus and Muslims, a new Amir, one Mirkshah of Thatta, ascended the throne.
+At the instigation of his advisors, he ordered that all local Hindus convert to Islam or be put to death.
+The Hindus prayed to Indus, who promised that Varuna would take the form of a child and avert the impending catastrophe.

-In 1007, the day of Cheti Chand in Chaitra, one Uderolal was born to a local Hindu family.
-As he began to be worshiped, Mirkshah sent his ministers to investigate who witnessed various strange events.
-The child metamorphosed into a young warrior, then into an old man, before back to child; at other times, he swam upstream on a fish.
-Mirkshah grew afraid but his advisors coerced him to hold stead.
+In 1007 Vikram Samvat (950 CE), the day of Cheti Chand in Chaitra, Jhulelal was born to a local Hindu family of Lohana caste.
+It was not long before Amir Mirkshah caught wind of rumors that the populace had begun to worship a local child as an incarnate deity; alarmed by this un-Islamic activity, the Amir sent his ministers to investigate.
+These latter returned with accounts of their witnessing strange events: the child in question metamorphosed into a young warrior, then into an old man, before back into a child; at other times, he rode up the river on the back of a fish; he acted and spoke as if a sage, rather than a typical young boy; and performed various other feats before the disbelieving eyes of the advisors.
+Mirkshah grew afraid, upon hearing of this—but his advisors, undaunted, convinced him to hold firm.

-Soon, he went to meet Uderolal and was impressed by his understanding of Islam — Uderolal preached about how the Hindus and Muslims believed in the same God, and the Koran forbade conversion.
-However, his advisors suggested that his teachings be disregarded and Uderolal imprisoned.
-When the guards proceeded to arrest him, an inferno and a flood engulfed his palaces.
-Mirkshah relented, abolished his decree, and asked for forgiveness from Uderolal.
+Soon, however, the Amir decided he must meet this prodigy for himself; and, upon their meeting, he found he was impressed by Jhulelal's understanding of Islam: Jhulelal preached that the Hindus and Muslims believed in the same God, and reminded Mirkshah that the Qur'an forbade compelled conversions.
+The latter's advisors—still determined to see their brutal forced-conversion scheme carried out—instead persuaded Mirkshah to disregard these teachings of Jhulelal's and order him imprisoned.
+However, when the guards arrived to attempt the arrest, an inferno and a flood together engulfed the Amir's palace.
+At this, Mirkshah relented, abolished his decree, and asked Jhulelal for forgiveness.

-As the palace was saved and harmony restored, Jhulelal gained devotees even among the Muslims (including Mirkshah).
-Jhulelal requested that a flame be burnt for eternity, in the memory of his deeds, before leaving his earthly avatar.
+As the palace was saved and harmony restored, Jhulelal thence gained devotees even among the Muslims (including Mirkshah).
+Before taking his leave, Jhulelal advised the Amir that a flame be kept burning for eternity as a reminder of his omnipresence.